SURGroup/UQpy/docs/source/scientific_machine_learning/layers/index.rst

 Neural Network Layers
 ---------------------

-This is a placeholder for documentation on neural network layers.
+In this module, a layer in a neural network refers to an operation on tensor :math:`x` that maps it to a tensor :math:`y`.
+Layers have weights and/or biases, implemented via :class:`torch.nn.Parameter`, unlike activation functions which do not.
+The layers available here are designed for compatability with torch's layers, and recreate their naming and syntax conventions as much as practical.

 Layer Baseclass
 ^^^^^^^^^^^^^^^

-The :class:`Layer` is an abstract baseclass and a subclass of :class:`torch.nn.Module`, just as all :py:mod:`torch` loss functions are.
+The :class:`Layer` is an abstract baseclass and a subclass of :class:`torch.nn.Module`, just as all torch layers are.

-This is the parent class to all losses.
+This is the parent class to all layers.
 Like all abstract baseclasses, this cannot be instantiated but can be subclassed to write custom losses.
-All loss functions use the :py:meth:`forward` method to define the forward model call.
+All layers use the :py:meth:`forward` method to define the forward model call.

 Methods
 ~~~~~~~
 .. autoclass:: UQpy.scientific_machine_learning.baseclass.Layer
-    :members: forward
+    :members: forward, extra_repr

 ------